pks20iitk/Information-Retrival-Pipeline-with-knowledgeGraph/README.md

-# legalgraph
+# Extraction with KnowledgeGraph
-This repository is created to extract information from legal document using Knowledge graph, vectorDB, LLM GPT-3, GPT-3.5, GPT-4 and LangChain
+This repository is created to extract information  using Knowledge graph and using LLM GPT-3, GPT-3.5, GPT-4 and LangChain

 Repository Structure
 Our repository is designed with an efficient and logical structure for ease of navigation: